2014-2015 Undergraduate & Graduate Catalog

 Combined Bachelor of Science and Master of Science in Cell and Molecular Biology

 - Requirements During Undergraduate Studies (first 8 semesters)

 - Suggested Curriculum Sequence:

-Students typically apply directly to the Department of Cell and Molecular Biology for the combined B.S./M.S. program during their third academic year.
+Students will normally apply directly to the department of Cell and Molecular Biology for the combined B.S./M.S. program during their third academic year.

 - GPA of 3.25 or greater

-- Completion of the nine core courses listed previously with a grade of at least B in five of the nine courses and no less than a C+ in any of the nine courses.
+- Completion of the nine core courses listed previously with a grade of at least "B" in 5 of the 9 courses and no less than a "C+" in any of the 9 courses.